martin-g/avro-website/content/en/docs/1.11.0/Specification/_index.md

 * A name and namespace are both specified.
 For example, one might use "name": "X", "namespace": "org.foo" to indicate the fullname org.foo.X.
 * A fullname is specified.
 If the name specified contains a dot, then it is assumed to be a fullname, and any namespace also specified is ignored.
 For example, use "name": "org.foo.X" to indicate the fullname org.foo.X.
 * A name only is specified, i.e., a name that contains no dots.
-In this case the namespace is taken from the most tightly enclosing schema or protocol.
+In this case the namespace is taken from the most tightly enclosing schema or protocol, and the fullname is constructed from that namespace and the name.
 For example, if "name": "X" is specified, and this occurs within a field of the record definition of org.foo.Y, then the fullname is org.foo.X.
 If there is no enclosing namespace then the null namespace is used.

 References to previously defined names are as in the latter two cases above: if they contain a dot they are a fullname, if they do not contain a dot, the namespace is the namespace of the enclosing definition.